What have we done

 - Producing a business plan for a learning channel for a leading regional production company.

-- Identifying the market potential for a Pay-TV operation.
+- Identifying the market potential for DTH FTA, Pay-TV and VoD solutions.

 - Carrying out a feasibility study of a terrestrial fibre route from Lagos to Accra.